 The Shark ION P50 is excellent in terms of cleaning pet hair.
 It's highly effective at sucking up this kind of debris, regardless of surface.
 Hair can sometimes get stuck in the soft brushroll, but thankfully that component can be easily removed and cleaned.

 The Shark ION P50 is great for cleaning stairs.
-Its cordless design and integrated carry handle make it pretty easy to bring up and down flights of stairs, even if it’s heavier than smaller models like the Shark ION F80.
+Its cordless design and integrated carry handle make it pretty easy to bring up and down flights of stairs, even if it’s heavier than smaller stick vacuums.

 The Shark ION P50 is good for car cleaning duties.
 Its cordless design and handheld compatibility make it easy to carry around a car while the included crevice tool makes it easier to clean up messes in tight spaces.
 Unfortunately, it does struggle somewhat with small debris.

-There are two variants of the Shark ION P50, the IC162 and IC160, which differ only in terms of included peripherals.
+There are two variants of the Shark ION P50 Cord-Free Powered Lift-Away, the IC162 and IC160, which differ only in terms of included attachments and are otherwise mechanically identical.
 We tested the IC162, which comes with slightly more accessories and tools.
 Both variants are only available with a Limestone-colored body.

 |Model Name||Included Tools and Accessories||Body Color|